padmapraba/SSL-Project/README.md

 [Context Encoders: Feature Learning by Inpainting](https://arxiv.org/pdf/1604.07379) Deepak Pathak, Philipp Krahenbuhl, Jeff Donahue, Trevor Darrell, Alexei A. Efros (2016)

+## Model Architecture
+We utilized a ResNet-18 architecture for our experiments.
+ResNet-18 is a convolutional neural network that is 18 layers deep, known for its ability to handle vanishing gradient problems through residual learning.

 ## Datasets
 * [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html)